Whole Of Site Water Management

 Hard surfaces such as paving, driveways and footpaths instantly shed stormwater, adding to stormwater flows in catchments.
 We use a rain absorbing gravel footpath in the front garden, pine bark mulched footpaths in the back garden, and a gravel lined driveway.

-The little used footpath in the front garden allows some rainwater to pond in it during heavy rain, further reducing stormwater losses.
-Together, driveway and footpaths help rain to water our garden, and have reduced stormwater entering Wynnum Creek.
+The little used footpath in the front garden allows some rainwater to pond in it during heavy rain – it acts as a drain – further reducing stormwater losses.
+Together, driveway and footpaths help rain to water our garden, and they have reduced stormwater entering Wynnum Creek.
 This one step has significantly, but not completely, reduced stormwater losses from 26.5% of our property.